ad-si/cai/readme.md

 Usage: cai [OPTIONS] [PROMPT]...
 [COMMAND]

 Commands:
-  fast        Shortcut for `groq openai/gpt-oss-20b` local       Shortcut for `ollama llama3.2` value       Return only the value/answer without explanations rewrite     Fix spelling, grammar, and wording issues in text passed via standard input reply       Reply to a conversation passed via standard input.
-Add additional reply instructions as the prompt image       Generate an image using GPT-5 image generation [aliases: img] say         Convert text to speech using OpenAI's TTS model [aliases: tts] transcribe  Transcribe an audio file ocr         Extract text from an image rename      Analyze and rename files to timestamp + title (e.g. 2025-08-19t2041_invoice_car.pdf) changelog   Generate a changelog starting from a given commit svg         Generate an SVG graphic from a textual description edit        Open your editor to write the prompt
+  fast          Shortcut for `groq openai/gpt-oss-20b` local         Shortcut for `ollama llama3.2` value         Return only the value/answer without explanations short         Answer the prompt in a short, compact, and focused manner rewrite       Fix spelling, grammar, and wording issues in text passed via standard input reply         Reply to a conversation passed via standard input.
+Add additional reply instructions as the prompt image         Generate an image using GPT-5 image generation [aliases: img] say           Convert text to speech using OpenAI's TTS model [aliases: tts] transcribe    Transcribe an audio file ocr           Extract text from an image rename        Analyze and rename files to timestamp + title (e.g. 2025-08-19t2041_invoice_car.pdf) changelog     Generate a changelog starting from a given commit svg           Generate an SVG graphic from a textual description edit          Open your editor to write the prompt config        Print the configuration settings loaded from the config file

                 📚 MODELS
-  all         Simultaneously send prompt to each provider's default model google      Google [aliases: go] gemini      - Gemini Pro shortcut [aliases: ge] flash       - Gemini Flash shortcut [aliases: gf] groq        Groq [aliases: gr] llama       - Llama 3 shortcut [aliases: ll] cerebras    Cerebras [aliases: ce] deepseek    DeepSeek [aliases: ds] openai      OpenAI [aliases: op] gpt5        - GPT-5 shortcut [aliases: gpt, gp] gpt5m       - GPT-5 mini shortcut [aliases: gm] gpt5n       - GPT-5 nano shortcut [aliases: gn] gpt41       - gpt-4.1 shortcut gpt41m      - gpt-4.1-mini shortcut gpt41n      - gpt-4.1-nano shortcut o1p         - o1-pro shortcut anthropic   Anthropic [aliases: an] opus        - Claude Opus [aliases: claude, cl] sonnet      - Claude Sonnet [aliases: so] haiku       - Claude Haiku [aliases: ha] xai         xAI grok        - Grok perplexity  Perplexity [aliases: pe] son         - Sonar sonpro      - Sonar Pro [aliases: sp] sonreas     - Sonar Reasoning [aliases: sr] sonreaspro  - Sonar Reasoning Pro [aliases: srp] sondeep     - Sonar Deep Research [aliases: sdr] llamafile   Llamafile server hosted at http://localhost:8080 [aliases: lf] ollama      Ollama server hosted at http://localhost:11434 [aliases: ol]
+  all           Simultaneously send prompt to each provider's default model google        Google [aliases: go] gemini        - Gemini Pro shortcut [aliases: ge] flash         - Gemini Flash shortcut [aliases: gf] google-image  - Google Gemini Image shortcut [aliases: gimg] groq          Groq [aliases: gr] llama         - Llama 3 shortcut [aliases: ll] cerebras      Cerebras [aliases: ce] deepseek      DeepSeek [aliases: ds] openai        OpenAI [aliases: op] gpt5          - GPT-5 shortcut [aliases: gpt, gp] gpt5m         - GPT-5 mini shortcut [aliases: gm] gpt5n         - GPT-5 nano shortcut [aliases: gn] gpt41         - gpt-4.1 shortcut gpt41m        - gpt-4.1-mini shortcut gpt41n        - gpt-4.1-nano shortcut o1p           - o1-pro shortcut anthropic     Anthropic [aliases: an] opus          - Claude Opus [aliases: claude, cl] sonnet        - Claude Sonnet [aliases: so] haiku         - Claude Haiku [aliases: ha] xai           xAI grok          - Grok perplexity    Perplexity [aliases: pe] son           - Sonar sonpro        - Sonar Pro [aliases: sp] sonreas       - Sonar Reasoning [aliases: sr] sonreaspro    - Sonar Reasoning Pro [aliases: srp] sondeep       - Sonar Deep Research [aliases: sdr] llamafile     Llamafile server hosted at http://localhost:8080 [aliases: lf] ollama        Ollama server hosted at http://localhost:11434 [aliases: ol]

                 💻 CODING
   bash          Use Bash development as the prompt context c             Use C development as the prompt context cpp           Use C++ development as the prompt context cs            Use C# development as the prompt context docker        Use Docker development as the prompt context elm           Use Elm development as the prompt context fish          Use Fish development as the prompt context fs            Use F# development as the prompt context gd            Use Godot and GDScript development as the prompt context git           Use Git development as the prompt context gl            Use Gleam development as the prompt context golang        Use Go development as the prompt context hs            Use Haskell development as the prompt context java          Use Java development as the prompt context js            Use JavaScript development as the prompt context kt            Use Kotlin development as the prompt context ly            Use LilyPond development as the prompt context lua           Use Lua development as the prompt context nix           Use Nix development as the prompt context oc            Use OCaml development as the prompt context php           Use PHP development as the prompt context pg            Use Postgres development as the prompt context ps            Use PureScript development as the prompt context py            Use Python development as the prompt context rb            Use Ruby development as the prompt context rs            Use Rust development as the prompt context sql           Use SQLite development as the prompt context sw            Use Swift development as the prompt context ts            Use TypeScript development as the prompt context ty            Use Typst development as the prompt context wl            Use Wolfram Language and Mathematica development as the prompt context zig           Use Zig development as the prompt context jq            Use jq development as the prompt context help          Print this message or the help of the given subcommand(s)

 Arguments:
   [PROMPT]...
 The prompt to send to the AI model